-Buyers of vehicle should always check the registration document of any vehicle they are looking to buy, and check the details against the details on the vehicle and on line on line.
+Buyers of vehicles should always check the registration document of any vehicle they are looking to buy, and check the details against the details on the vehicle and online.

 A certificate of destruction (COD) is issued to the last owner of a vehicle when a vehicle is taken to an authorised treatment facility (ATF) for destruction.